-137 Directive 2014/95/EU of the European Parliament and of the Council of 22 October 2014 amending Directive 2013/34/EU.
+138 Directive 2014/95/EU of the European Parliament and of the Council of 22 October 2014 amending Directive 2013/34/EU.

-138 Directive 2022/2464 of the European Parliament and of the Council of 14 December 2022 amending Regulation (EU) No 537/2014, Directive 2004/109/EC, Directive 2006/43/EC and Directive 2013/34/EU, as regards corporate sustainability reporting.
+139 Directive 2022/2464 of the European Parliament and of the Council of 14 December 2022 amending Regulation (EU) No 537/2014, Directive 2004/109/EC, Directive 2006/43/EC and Directive 2013/34/EU, as regards corporate sustainability reporting.

-139 COM Delegated Regulation [.../...] supplementing Directive 2013/34/EU of the European Parliament and of the Council as regards sustainability reporting standards (C(2023)5303 final).
+140 COM Delegated Regulation [.../...] supplementing Directive 2013/34/EU of the European Parliament and of the Council as regards sustainability reporting standards (C(2023)5303 final).

-140 Regulation (EU) 202/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088.
+141 Regulation (EU) 202/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088.

-141 Commission Delegated Regulation (EU) 2021/2178 of 6 July 2021 supplementing Regulation (EU) 2020/852 of the European Parliament and of the Council by specifying the content and presentation of information to be disclosed by undertakings subject to Articles 19a or 29a of Directive 2013/34/EU concerning environmentally sustainable economic activities, and specifying the methodology to comply with that disclosure obligation.
+142 Commission Delegated Regulation (EU) 2021/2178 of 6 July 2021 supplementing Regulation (EU) 2020/852 of the European Parliament and of the Council by specifying the content and presentation of information to be disclosed by undertakings subject to Articles 19a or 29a of Directive 2013/34/EU concerning environmentally sustainable economic activities, and specifying the methodology to comply with that disclosure obligation.

 (Article 18) in order to prevent them from harming fundamental human rights, workers' rights or principles of good governance (such as anti-bribery measures, for example).

-Disclosure of sustainability information The Sustainable Finance Disclosure Regulation governs how financial market participants, including (re)insurers should disclose sustainability, incl. social, information to end-investors and asset owners, at entity and product level.142 This includes at entity level, information on sustainability risk policies, adverse sustainability impacts of investment decisions on sustainability factors, information on remuneration policies in relation to the integration of sustainability risks, and on the integration of sustainability risks on returns of financial products.
+Disclosure of sustainability information

+The Sustainable Finance Disclosure Regulation governs how financial market participants, including (re)insurers should disclose sustainability, incl. social, information to end-investors and asset owners, at entity and product level.
+This includes at entity level, information on sustainability risk policies, adverse sustainability impacts of investment decisions on sustainability factors, information on remuneration policies in relation to the integration of sustainability risks, and on the integration of sustainability risks in investment decisions and impact of sustainability risks on returns of financial products.
 It requires at product level the disclosure of sustainability characteristics or objectives of financial products.

-To date, the SFDR Delegated Regulation requires the disclosure of six mandatory principal adverse impact indicators related to social factors, covering violations of the UN Global Compact (UNGC) principles or the OECD guidelines for multinational enterprises (MNE), gender pay gap, board gender diversity, and exposure to controversial weapons.
-Additional/opt-in indicators are included in the delegated regulation.
-Prudential supervisory reporting (QRT and RSR) EIOPA has advised COM to integrate in the quantitative reporting requirements, the reporting on climate-change related risk to investments.144 EIOPA has not advised COM yet to amend the Solvency II requirements for reporting on social risks in the quantitative reporting (incl. quantitative reporting templates, SRT) or supervisory reporting (Regular Supervisory Report, RSR).
-Prudential disclosure (SFCR) As part of its advice to COM on the Solvency II review, EIOPA proposed to include public disclosure requirements on sustainability risks, i.e., including social risks in the Solvency II Delegated Regulation as part of the Solvency and Financial Condition Report ('SFCR', proposed amendments
+- ➤ To date, the SFDR Delegated Regulation requires the disclosure of six mandatory principal adverse impact indicators related to social factors, covering violations of the UN Global Compact (UNGC) principles or the OECD guidelines for multinational enterprises (MNE), gender pay gap, board gender diversity, and exposure to controversial weapons.
+Additional/opt-in indicators are included in the delegated regulation. - ➤ The ESAs have consulted on further principal adverse impact indicators, including on social impacts.144

+Prudential supervisory reporting (QRT and RSR)

+EIOPA has advised COM to integrate in the quantitative reporting requirements, the reporting on climate-change related risk to investments.145

+➤ EIOPA has not advised COM yet to amend the Solvency II requirements for reporting on social risks in the quantitative reporting (incl. quantitative reporting templates, SRT) or supervisory reporting (Regular Supervisory Report, RSR).

+Prudential disclosure (SFCR)

+As part of its advice to COM on the Solvency II review, EIOPA proposed to include public disclosure requirements on sustainability risks, i.e., including social risks in the Solvency II Delegated Regulation as part of the Solvency and Financial Condition Report ('SFCR', proposed amendments

-142 EC (2022c).
+143 EC (2022c).

-143 EIOPA (2022g).
+144 EIOPA (2022g).

-144 EIOPA (2022f).
+145 EIOPA (2022f).

 underlined).
-These proposals are being part of the ongoing negotiations on the Solvency II review.145
+These proposals are being part of the ongoing negotiations on the Solvency II review.
+146